 \subsection{Antipodes}

-Having constructed a large family of Hopf monoids, we now wish to compute their antipodes; that is, to specialize the general Takeuchi formula to a cancellation- and multiplicity-free expression, if possible.
+Having constructed a large family of Hopf monoids, we now wish to compute their antipodes by simplifying the general Takeuchi formula~\eqref{Takeuchi} to a cancellation- and multiplicity-free expression.
 We focus our attention on the special cases of shifted complexes and ordered generalized permutohedra.

 In Section \ref{sec:qantipode}, we first focus on the class of ordered simplicial complexes that are \textit{facet-initial}, i.e., whose lex-minimal facet is an initial segment of the order.
 This condition is much milder than being shifted, and in fact is enough to expand the Takeuchi formula and track most or all of the cancellation.
 The results may be summarized as follows: